xaviermerino/ECE4551-Computer-Architecture/Lab0/README.md

 #### On your own

 Now that you are more familiar with ARM you are able to write simple programs on your own.
 This week you will have two programs to write.
+Make sure to include plenty of proper comments.

 ##### Program #1: lab0a.s
 You will be writing a program that is able to calculate the following: